Frequently Asked Questions

 I need a program now.
 Behold can't edit my data yet.
 What program should I get?

 Recommending a program is like recommending a car.
 It really depends on what features you want and your personal taste.
-Over the last ten years I have always kept up-to-date on the state of Genealogy programming and the programs available.
-I maintain my Genealogy Software Reviews site which lists the hundreds of programs available along with people's ratings and reviews.
+Over the last twenty years I have kept up-to-date on the state of Genealogy programming and the programs available.
+I developed and maintain the Genealogy Software Reviews site which lists over a thousand programs available along with people's ratings and reviews.
 I invite you to try out other programs and get a feeling for them.
-Almost all can export their data to GEDCOM, so your work will not be lost.
-Then when Behold version 2.0 is out, try Behold and see what you think.
+Almost all can somewhat export their data to GEDCOM, so most of your work will not be lost.
+Then when I add editing to Behold, come back and try Behold again and see what you think.